jeetbhow/dialnode/README.md

   <a href="https://github.com/jeetbhow/dialnode/releases">Get the pre-release version</a>
 </p>

+# Note:
+This repo is deprecated.
+I'm currently in the process of migrating this to Tauri, which offers superior memory efficiency, performance, and binary size.

 ## What problem does this solve?

  While working on my own indie game, I found that managing complex, branching dialogue with skill checks in traditional text files was a nightmare.
 It was difficult to visualize the flow of conversation, track different paths, and ensure all branches connected correctly.